CodexLabs/alloy_fugitive/README.md

 ## two failing steps

 Yes I am aware that the two steps that reference map fail.
 I did that intentionally.
 I am writing the blog post up. the next push will fix it.

+## Why is this Alloy only right now?

+It is alloy only because I am deleting the Resources directory every time the specs run.

+## Why are you deleting the Resources directory every time the specs run?

+Because sometimes when you compile an Alloy written program through Xcode, app.js is not found This is a very brute force way of making things work consistently.
+Please be patient with us.

+We'd rather be overkill and consistently work than less forceful and not consistently work.

 ## Author(s)